KZNS (AM)

-KZNS's transmitter is near the Jordan River in North Salt Lake, and their headquarters are located inside the Vivint Arena in Salt Lake City.
-It is a Class B radio station, running 50,000 watts by day, the maximum power for commercial AM radio stations in the U.S. But at night, to protect other stations on 1280 AM, it drops power to just 670 watts.
+KZNS's transmitter is near the Jordan River in North Salt Lake, and their headquarters are located inside the Delta Center in Salt Lake City.
+It is a Class B radio station, running 50,000 watts by day, the maximum power for commercial AM radio stations in the U.S. At night, to protect other stations on 1280 AM, it drops power to 670 watts.
 It uses a directional antenna at all times.

 History

 KNAK

-The station first signed on the air in February, 1945, and held the call sign KNAK.
+The station first signed on the air in February 1945, and held the call sign KNAK.
 The station was owned by the Granite District Radio Broadcasting Company with studios in the Continental Bank Building on South Temple at Main Street.

 KNAK first broadcast on 1400 kHz at only 250 watts.
 By this time, KSL was powered at 50,000 watts.
 KNAK was not associated with any of the big radio networks.
 Salt Lake City had four other radio stations, network affiliates of CBS, NBC, ABC and the Mutual Broadcasting System.
 In the 1950s, KNAK moved to 1280 kHz, accompanied by an increase in power to 5,000 watts by day, 500 watts at night.

 KWMS

 On January 16, 1976, the station's call sign was changed to KWMS.
 As KWMS, the station aired an all-news format.
-It was an affiliate of NBC Radio's "News and Information Service" (NIS), a 24 hour all-news network.
+It was an affiliate of NBC Radio's "News and Information Service" (NIS), a 24-hour all-news network.

 NIS was discontinued in 1977.
 KWMS began doing a local version of the all-news format using its own anchors and the services of the Mutual Broadcasting System.

 KDYL

+In 1982, the station was acquired by Simmons Family Inc., which already owned popular adult contemporary station 100.3 KSFI, for $750,000.
 On July 21, 1982, the station's call letters switched to KDYL.
+When Simmons acquired the station, the KDYL call letters were assigned to a Tooele, Utah, station, then at 990 kHz, and the owner of that station, Thomas Mathis, was compensated to release the KDYL call letters, changing the call sign of his station to KTLE.
+Prior to the Tooele station having the KDYL call sign, they were assigned to the 1320 kHz Salt Lake City station, now known as KNIT.
+Simmons wanted to call this station KDYL because those call letters had been in use for a long time in the Salt Lake City radio market.

 In the early and mid 1980s, KDYL aired an all-news format.
-By 1986, the station had begun airing the "Music of Your Life" adult standards format, featuring big band music and adult pop songs from the 1940s, 50s and 60s.
+By 1986, the station had begun airing the "Music of Your Life" adult standards format, featuring big band music and adult pop songs from the 1940s, 1950s and 1960s.
 The station continued airing this format until June 27, 2000.

 On June 27, 2000, the station switched to a talk radio format.
 It primarily carried conservative talk programming.
-Syndicated shows hosted by Michael Savage and Michael Medved appeared, along with "Imus in the Morning" hosted by Don Imus.
+Syndicated shows hosted by Michael Savage and Michael Medved appeared, along with Imus in the Morning hosted by Don Imus.